 Good for: students, young professionals

-Not good for: families, people, looking for quiet time
+Not good for: families, people looking for quiet time

-Good for: young families, people, looking for a quiet time
+Good for: young families, people looking for a quiet time

 Not good for: young professionals, students

 Where to live in the Hague if you’re a beach lover?
-The neighboring town of Scheveningen, which includes Duindorp, is something to look into with its generous green areas and the magic of the sea coast.
+The neighbouring town of Scheveningen, which includes Duindorp, is something to look into with its generous green areas and the magic of the sea coast.

 Living at or close to the beach is a 5-star experience and comes at a price.
-Numbers for buying or renting run high here too and the relative remoteness of the area may not be to the liking of young professionals working in another city or in the center.
-Scheveningen and Duindorp are a great choice for quiet, family life closer to nature.
+Numbers for buying or renting run high here too and the relative remoteness of the area may not be to the liking of young professionals working in another city or in the centre.
+Scheveningen and Duindorp are a great choice for quiet, family lived closer to nature.

-Neighborhoods of The Hague: Statenkwartier
+Neighbourhoods of The Hague: Statenkwartier

 Not good for: people looking for the real Dutch life experience

-All in all, all these neighborhoods of The Hague have something to offer for everyone’s needs and expectations, and that’s what makes this city so great – you will never feel like you are making a compromise with the place you choose as a home, because each of the good areas of The Hague has its own, unparalleled charm and distinctiveness.
+All in all, all the city’s neighbourhoods have something to offer for everyone’s needs and expectations, and that’s what makes this city so great – you will never feel like you are making a compromise with the place you choose as home because each of the good areas of The Hague has its own, unparalleled charm and distinctiveness.